Ishan25j/Eventure-App/README.md

 - If certain services went down then also other services will be fully functional.
 - Simple implemented search feature by their title

+## Why to use Microservices Architecture?
+Let's take example to understand it easily.
+- Have you ever booked an indian railway ticket?
+If yes, then you might have surely experience that servers are some times hangy (gets hangs) and slow down very frequently.

+- So, why is it happening?
+The main reason is, the Single Monolithic Server can't handle that much traffic at a time and need to add more servers at that movement which is some how hard.

+- So, By keeping all this problem in mind.
+Eventure WebApp is been created using microservices architecture which can be scaled very easily using kubernetes.

 ## Tech Implemented:
 - **FrontEnd:**